dlt-hub/dlt/docs/technical/secrets_and_config.md

 ## Injection mechanism
 Config and secret values are injected to the function arguments if the function is decorated with `@dlt.source` or `@dlt resource` (also `@with_config` which you can applu to any function - used havily in the dlt core)

-The signature of the function `google_sheets` is **explicitely accepting all the necessary configuration and secrets in its arguments**.
+The signature of the function `google_sheets` is **explicitly accepting all the necessary configuration and secrets in its arguments**.
 During runtime, `dlt` tries to supply (`inject`) the required values via various config providers.
 The injection rules are:
 1. if you call the decorated function, the arguments that are passed explicitly are **never injected** this makes injection mechanism optional